 Organizations are increasingly adopting predictive analytics more broadly.
 However, many analytic teams rely on approaches and tools that won't scale to the level they require.
 These organizations need a repeatable, effective, efficient process for creating and deploying predictive analytic models.
 In other words, they must operationalize analytics.
 The most powerful examples of success use decision management to deploy analytic insight into day-to-day operations.

-Understand and solve
+STEP 1: Understand and solve the right problem

 A key challenge is ensuring that the team understands the business problem.
 Some questions to think about while developing your model plan: